ePages-de/epages-docs/pages/apps/install-app.md

 # Credentials

 You retrieved a **Client ID** and a **Client Secret** that are known to both ePages and your application.
-Visit [get your credentials](page:apps-create#get-your-credentials) for further information.
+Visit the [get your credentials](page:apps-create#get-your-credentials) page for further information on this subject.
 Your app uses these credentials for identification during the authorisation process.

 # Terminology